DeadEyeIndia/verlynk-backend/README.md

   | `POST`   | `/api/add/comment/:postid`               | Yes             | Add comment on blog post.        | commenttext, postid |
   | `GET`    | `/api/comments/:postid`                  | No              | Get all comments on blog post.   | postid              |
   | `DELETE` | `/api/delete/comment/:postid/:commentid` | Yes             | Delete a comment from blog post. | postid              |

+## Authentication

+- Some API uses JWT (JSON Web Tokens) for authentication.
+- Protected routes require a valid JWT token to access.
+Users must include the token in the Authorization header of the HTTP request.

+## Error Handling

+- The API handles errors gracefully and provides informative error messages.
+- Input data is validated to ensure consistency and prevent potential errors.